Bellei History, Family Crest & Coats of Arms

 Early History of the Bellei family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Bellei History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellei research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Bellei History in all our PDF Extended History products and printed products wherever possible.

 Bellei Spelling Variations